-If this is a quick shift to online teaching, there may be significant differences in your students’ access to technology (see discussion in Be Accessible section) and cultural environments that present different challenges.
+If this is a quick shift to online teaching, there may be significant differences in your students’ access to technology/internet (see discussion in Be Accessible section) and cultural environments that present different challenges.
 For example, first-gen students may have to negotiate with families who are not familiar with the college (let alone remote learning).
 Or students, who are parents themselves, that may be trying to complete their studies while now looking after children whose own schools may have been closed.
 All of this points to the need to Be Accessible and to Be Flexible; please see those sections for specific suggestions.

 Affirm the emotions that students may be experiencing

 In the face of tragedy and mourning, in the city of Ames or the wider world, students are generally very grateful when instructors say something to acknowledge the event and recognize the emotions students may be experiencing at Iowa State.

 Simply recognizing what has happened is valuable.
 You do not need to say a lot if you are not comfortable doing so.
 Instructors need not to act as therapists or counselors.
 Each instructor is different and the way you comment should be individual to yourself and your class.
 For ideas, consider phrases such as:

 - “I was so sorry to hear about . . .”

 - “I know many people have been affected by . . .”

 - “Recently the entire campus has been saddened by . . . “